Sylius/Sylius/adr/2024_10_03_services_naming_convention.md

 ### Combine the `dot` notation with the FQCN (when it makes sense)

 This variant is a combination of the previous two options, but it considers declaring the `FQCN` alias only when it makes sense.
+The `FQCN` alias should be declared only for services that implement a non-generic interface.

+Some services that are not meant to be used with the `autowire` feature should continue to be named with the `dot` notation, including:
+- form types/extensions
+- message handlers
+- validators
+- event listeners/subscribers
+- service/form type registry
+- etc.

+For services that adhere to the Composite pattern, the `FQCN` alias should be declared for the composite service, and the alias should be based on the interface name.
+This ensures clarity in identifying composite services while maintaining a consistent and logical structure.

 * Good, because it is a recommended way by Symfony [Best Practices for Reusable Bundles](https://symfony.com/doc/current/bundles/best_practices.html#services)
 * Good, because we use the `dot` notation for many services, so we do not have to rename them